 Dean's List.
-Undergraduate students who earn 12 or more graded semester hours ("A," "B," "C," "D," or "E") during a semester in residence at ASU with a GPA of 3.50 or better are eligible for the Dean's List.
-A notation regarding Dean's List achievement appears only on the final grade report for the semester.
+Undergraduate students who earn 12 or more graded semester hours ("A," "B," "C," "D," or "E") during a semester in residence at ASU with a GPA of 3.50 or higher are eligible for the Dean's List.
+A notation regarding Dean's List achievement appears only on the final grade report available online at www.asu.edu/registrar.